NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 ### 2.1.4 Install the X-Server (VcXsrv)

-To install the X-server and receive graphical output from the application, follow these instructions:
+To install the X-Server in the Windows host, and receive graphical output from the WSL application, follow these instructions:

 - [Download]( https://sourceforge.net/projects/vcxsrv/) and Install the VcXsrv software.
 - After installation start XLaunch